 - You can only retract a bid under specific circumstances.
 For example, if you meant to bid $10.00 but accidentally bid $1,000.00, you can retract the bid.
 Even then, you need to bid the amount you originally intended immediately.
 Never use bid retraction to manipulate the bidding process.
 Bid manipulation is unfair, and it has serious consequences.
 Learn more about retracting or canceling your bid

 - Make sure that you read the listing description before you bid.
 Many of the problems buyers and sellers encounter are the result of simple misunderstandings about what is for sale and the terms of the sale.
-For example, some sellers only want to sell to bidders who live in a certain country, or who will pay using PayPal.
+For example, some sellers only want to sell to bidders who live in a certain country.
 Only bid on or buy an item if you can meet the requirements described in the listing.
 If you bid on an item and you don't meet the seller's requirements, we consider that unwelcome and malicious buying

 - If you know the seller, you can't bid on the item with the intent to increase its price or desirability artificially.
 This rule applies to family, friends, roommates, employees, and online connections.
 Buying items from someone just to increase their feedback score or improve their search standing is called shill bidding, and it's against our policies